ehsanshahrabi/deep-learning-challenge/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
-The data set provided includes over 34,000 organizations that have received funding from Alphabet Soup over the years.
+This analysis aims to help Alphabet Soup, a non-profit organization, predict which projects will succeed if funded.
+By leveraging historical data and deep learning techniques, the goal is to create a model that can efficiently classify applications based on their likelihood of success.
+This would aid Alphabet Soup in making impactful and effective funding decisions.

 ## Results